10 reasons to choose TYPO3 CMS

 3. PHP programming language

 PHP is a widely used and well-known coding language.
-Which makes it easier for us to quickly find new developers to reinforce our team.
+Which makes it easier for us to quickly find new talents to reinforce our team of developers.
 This eliminates also the struggle to be dependent on one single developer because all of our developers have the necessary Typo3 expertise to step in when support is needed...

 TYPO3 can handle both small websites for local businesses and complex platforms for big corporations like banks, insurances or state entities.